hipe/tmx/beauty_salon/test/25-crazy-town-magnetics/55-structured-node-via-node/README.md

     smaller component of which method are made up of; we introduce the lower-level pieces first.

-  - (note we have put method calls immediate after method definition, becuase of the one-way dependency there. however in practice it's quite hard to write even a small ruby program without a method call, so this is a case where the conceptual trumps the practical.)
+  - (note we have put method calls immediately after method definition, becuase of the one-way dependency there. however in practice it's quite hard to write even a small ruby program without a method call, so this is a case where the conceptual trumps the practical.)